-We study a model of interfacial crack in which contact of the crack faces obeys a Coulomb law of friction.
+We study a model of interface crack in which contact of the crack faces obeys a Coulomb law of friction.
 For such cracks, the possibility that the stress has a stronger singularity than $r^{-1/2}$ near the tip has been reported.
-In this paper, we demonstrate that these strong singularities can, in fact, be discarded, because they would assume a backward propagation of the crack.
-In passing, we prove that near-tip slip is possible in one direction only, which is imposed by the sign of the elastic mismatch.
-The locking of the stress intensity factor during a non-monotonic cycle of loading is pointed out, as well as the formation of a bubble near the tip under certain loading conditions. © 2000 Elsevier Science Ltd. All rights reserved.
+In this paper, we demonstrate that these strong singularities can in fact be discarded, because they would suppose a backward propagation of the crack.
+In passing, we prove that neartip slip is possible in one direction only, which is imposed by the sign of the elastic mismatch.
+The locking of the stress intensity factor during a non-monotonic cycle of loading is pointed out, as well as the formation of a bubble near the tip under certain loading conditions.

-Keywords: A. Fracture; B. Friction; B. Layered material; A. Stress intensity factor
+Key words: A. fracture; B. friction; B. layered material; A. stress intensity factor.

-1. Introduction
+1 Introduction

 The understanding of the mechanical properties of layered materials is a challenge with many potential applications.
 These materials are nowadays widely used in the industry, and their structural performances are limited by a variety of mechanisms.
 Among them is the propagation of interfacial cracks, to which we restrict our attention.
-As for cracks in homogeneous media, the propagation of interfacial cracks is believed to depend on the asymptotic expansion of the stress near the crack tip.
+As for cracks in homogeneous media, the propagation of interface cracks is believed to depend on the asymptotic expansion of the stress near the crack tip.
 In this paper, we study the structure of the singularity of the stress at the tip.